TexteaInc/funix-cloud/README.md

 Writing in a configuration file is one of the best ways to deploy a project with complex options.

-Create a new file `kumo.toml` with these content:
+Create a new file `funix-cloud.toml` with these content:

 ```toml
 [main]